 Turkish Media Report Explosion In Town Near Syrian Border

-Turkeys staterun news agency said there has been an explosion in a town near the border with Syria Monday but there was no immediate information on possible casualties or damage.
+Ankara, Oct 26 (AP) Turkey's state-run news agency said there has been an explosion in a town near the border with Syria on Monday, but there was no immediate information on possible casualties or damage.
+Anadolu Agency said the explosion occurred in the town of Iskenderun, in Hatay province.
+Haberturk television quoted the region's governor as saying it was a terrorist attack and one out of two terrorists" involved was killed in an ongoing security operation..

 - FOLLOW US ON: